sowcow/blog/content/posts/gravity.md

 It has some naked legs Lara Croft action too.

-It has some of what can be arbitraly called psychological.
+It has some of what can be commonly referred as psychological.
 Initially Lara :) is being handled like a baby in that sense.
 But later she does redefines herself against memory and negative experience in a positive sense.